piojanu/humblerl/README.md

 ## How to run?
 ### Dependencies:
-* Unit-tested for Python 3.4, 3.5, 3.6 versions.
+* Unit-tested for Python 3.5 and 3.6 versions.
 Python 2 isn't supported.
 * See `requirements.txt` for rest of dependencies (note that `pytest` is needed only to run tests).

 Run `pytest` in repo root directory.